bonifield/helpers/python/README.md

 	- How to read from one file, manipulate the content, and write to a separate output file.
 - python-files-folders.py
 	- Working with both regular and temporary files and folders
+- python-flatten-json.py
+	- Flatten a JSON structure into single-string dotted notation, ex. "topkey.middlekey.bottomkey = value", and also un-flatten back into a nested structure
+- python-generators-comprehensions-yield.py
+	- How to use generator expressions, list comprehensions, and an example of yield generator expressions in a function
 - python-json-printer.py
 	- Ingest then dump a JSON file for review
 - python-lists.py
 	- How to use lists in Python
-- python-flatten-json.py
-	- Flatten a JSON structure into single-string dotted notation, ex. "topkey.middlekey.bottomkey = value"
-- python-generators-comprehensions-yield.py
-	- How to use generator expressions, list comprehensions, and an example of yield generator expressions in a function
 - python-os-commands.py
 	- Basic execution of OS commands with os and subprocess modules
 - python-regex.py